Study for a Mesomorph at the End of His Tether / Mother Kombucha Blues

 (The stage is divided in two.
 To the right: a small room filled with mountains of documents, a table and chair in the centre of them.
 On the table sits a bottle of juice, an empty glass and telephone.
 A pen and some paper.
 A door connects the right side of the stage to the left.)

-(One of the men burps.
+(One of the men belches.
 A addresses the women.)

 A: See what they've done to you my flowers.
 See what they've done to us all.
 They think you subordinate, wish to subordinate you further; to have you the slave of slaves.
 Are you not subordinate enough?
 Have you not been drained of almost everything you have?
-Then these men, of the same class as you, represent the height of treachery among humans, their dominance nothing but vampirism.
+Then these men of your own class are traitors, their dominance nothing but vampirism.

 A: Yet why?
 Why do these men think themselves superior?
 Because they have bigger arms?
 A larger chest?
-Their system is so paper-thin, so ridiculous, that any man can enter the scene wearing a large jumper and bluff their way into being the alpha male.
+Their system is so paper-thin, so ridiculous, that any man can enter the scene wearing a large jumper and bluff their way into being an alpha.
 Now hear my mantra: I will not subordinate myself to the inferior sex, and especially not the violent kind.
 One does not pay the monkeys when visiting a zoo.

 A: Much of male behaviour, consciously or not, forms an immense psychological wall around women, patrolled by the violent.
 A fortress they've been facing in earnest for less than two hundred years, always opposed by men.